What is conjugal partner sponsorship?

 Additional documents that may be required

-• Any other documents that can act as proof that you have been together
+• Any other document that can function as proof that you are together.

 Keep in mind that the information above such as photos and letters will not be returned.
 Other documents like marriage certificates and passports are usually returned.
 Make sure all the copies you send are certified.
 Do not send original certificates.